cloudjubei/thefactory-db/README.md

 Behavior:
 - Manages a Docker container named 'thefactory-db' with:
   - POSTGRES_USER='thefactory', POSTGRES_PASSWORD='thefactory', POSTGRES_DB='thefactorydb'
-  - Host port 5435 mapped to container 5432
+  - Port mapping strategy: prefers host 5435 -> container 5432; if 5435 is occupied at first creation, automatically falls back to the first free host port and persists that mapping.
-- Idempotent: if the container exists and is running, returns the same URL; if stopped, starts it; if missing, creates it.
-- Initializes schema on first creation via openDatabase(), then closes the pool.
+- Idempotent: if the container exists and is running, returns the same URL; if stopped, starts it; if missing, creates it and initializes schema once via openDatabase(), then closes the pool.
-- Does not destroy or drop data.
+- Never destroys or drops data.

-Returned URL example:
+Returned URL example (actual port may differ if 5435 was busy at creation time):
-- 'postgresql://thefactory:thefactory@127.0.0.1:5435/thefactorydb'
+- 'postgresql://thefactory:thefactory@localhost:5435/thefactorydb'

 ## Development